kaosat-dev/adafruit-i2c-pwm-driver/README.md

 - device: Device name, e.g. '/dev/i2c-1' (defaults to /dev/i2c-1)
 - debug: flag used to display debug messages

+`pwmDriver.init()`

+Initialize the PwmDriver.
+Only required once after `makePwmDriver`.
+Returns a Promise.

 `pwmDriver.setPWMFreq(frequency:Number)`

 Set the PWM frequency to the provided value (in hertz).
+Returns a Promise.

 `pwmDriver.setPWM(channel:Number, on:Number, off:Number)`

 Sets a single PWM channel.
+Returns a Promise.

 `pwmDriver.setALLPWM(channel:Number, on:Number, off:Number)`

 Sets all PWM channels.
+Returns a Promise.

 ## Contribute